Evaluating Visual Odometry Methods for Autonomous Driving in Rain: EVALUATED VISUAL ODOMETRY ALGORITHMS

 DF-VO \cite{zhan_df-vo_2021} is a learning-based, direct monocular VO method that uses mixed dense and sparse features.
 It uses deep learning models for optical flow and depth prediction while using classical methods to perform pose estimation and scale recovery.
 DF-VO is trained using data sequences 00-08 from the KITTI dataset \cite{geiger_are_2012} and was evaluated on both the KITTI and Oxford Robotcar \cite{maddern_1_2017} datasets.
 DF-VO outperformed ORB-SLAM without loop closing \cite{mur-artal_orb-slam_2015} as well as DSO \cite{engel_direct_2016} and SVO \cite{forster_svo_2017} for the Oxford Robotcar Dataset.
 Although deep learning models were used, sparse features from the dense optical flow predictions were extracted to reduce computational cost.

 The sparse features are extracted by dividing the image into 100 regions (10x10).
 Then to get an even spread of features, K number of optical flow features within each region is extracted.
 K is determined by the number of features that pass a given threshold or the number required to extract $2000$ features in the image, whichever is lower.
-The threshold is determined by their proposed flow consistency metric which checks for the accuracy of the flow predicted by the optical flow model.
-Such a design removes outliers at the cost of having a varied number of features which might drop to low values in extreme scenarios.
-In light rain conditions, this design helps improve localization accuracy but in heavy rain conditions, it could result in tracking failure.
+The threshold is determined by their proposed flow consistency metric which checks the accuracy of the predicted flow.
+In light rain conditions, this design helps improve localization accuracy as it removes outliers but in heavy rain conditions, it could result in tracking failure.

 DF-VO also accounts for extreme scenarios where a constant velocity motion model is used to replace the tracking when insufficient features are found.
-This would be useful in rain conditions where the over-exposure of the images are usually for a short time-frame such as when taking a turn or passing by an non-shaded region of the road.
+This would be useful in rain conditions where it is common to find a series of over-exposed images that has minimal useful visual features.